53636F7574/5265736F6E617265/README.md

 5265736F6E617265

 # Overview
-Randomized server jump ALGO and encryption sequence.
+This program is a server-hopping protocol that produces an advanced encryption algorithm for the transmission and storage of sensitive documents and data.

-Hard to trace.
-Hard to decrypt.
+Hard to trace and even harder to decrypt.

-Also works within local memory storage to keep critical files safe from SDR hackers upon runtime.